A. General Terms - applicable to all Accounts

 The statement of the Annuitant’s date of birth on the enrollment form shall constitute a certification by the Annuitant and an undertaking to furnish such further evidence of proof of age as may be required for the provision of a retirement income.

-The term “spouse” shall have the meaning of “spouse” as recognized in the Act for the purposes of a Registered Retirement Income Fund and incorporates the meaning of the term “common-law partner” as set out in sub-section 248(1) of the Act.
+The term “Spouse” incorporates the meanings of both a “spouse” as recognized in the Act for the purposes of a Registered Retirement Income Plan and a “common-law partner” as such term is defined in sub-section 248(1) of the Act.

 Upon receiving your direction, Tangerine will transfer all or any part of the property held in connection with the Retirement Income Fund (or an amount equal to its value) to another Retirement Income Fund that you have arranged with another financial institution.
-A $45 fee will apply to transfer your RIF funds to another financial institution.
+A fee will apply to transfer your RIF funds to another financial institution.
+The current fee schedule is available at tangerine.ca/feeschedule.

-Tangerine Bank/Banque Tangerine hereby declares that it agrees to act as the depository for the person, (referred in this Tax-Free Savings Account Agreement as the “Holder”, “You”, or “Your”) under the arrangement to be registered under your Social Insurance Number as a Tax-Free Savings Account.
+Tangerine Bank/Banque Tangerine hereby declares that it agrees to act as the depository for the person (referred to in this Tax-Free Savings Account Agreement as the “holder”, “you”, or “your”) under the arrangement to be registered under your Social Insurance Number as a Tax-Free Savings Account.
 “Tangerine” is the operating name of Tangerine Bank/Banque Tangerine and Tangerine is the Issuer of the Tax-Free Savings Account.

 Contributions made by you shall be deposited with Tangerine, and the interest earned or accrued thereon shall be credited or added to the deposit by Tangerine.
 Contributions are to be made under the Tax-Free Savings Account to Tangerine for the purpose of Tangerine making distributions under the TFSA to you.
 Only you may make contributions under the Tax-Free Savings Account.